TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/015 Complete Todo.md

 **How do we fix it?**

 We don't want the Todo to be kept in the ChangeTracker, when we fetch it the first time.
-We modify the `TodoEfcDao::GetByIdAsync()` as follows:
+We modify both the `TodoEfcDao::GetByIdAsync()` and `TodoEfcDao::UpdateAsync()` as follows:

 ```csharp{4}